kelvich/tlaplus_jupyter/README.md

 TLC evaluation happens in the context of all defined modules.
 So if model referres another model thst other model should be at some cell too.

-3. Cells containing nether `!tlc` prefix nor module definition is treated as a constant expression and will print it result on execution.
+3. Cells containing nether `%`-magic nor module definition is treated as a constant expression and will print it result on execution.
 As with `!tlc` evaluation happens in the context of all defined modules, so expression can refer anything defined in evaluated modules.

+4. Command `%log` / `%log on` / `%log off` correspondingly shows kernel log / enables logging / disables logging for currently open notebook.

 ## Sharing executable models with binder